spencerdearman/data-cleaning-pipeline/README.md

 3. Once you are satisfied with the options, then click 'Upload and Clean' which might take a few seconds.
 Then, you should see the pipeline turn green and the progress bar should move to 100%.
 You can then scroll down on the sidebar and select the option 'Download Cleaned File'.
 See 'ReferenceImage2'

+### Main Files

+#### Server.py
+This is where all of the actual functions for cleaning the data are.
+This is the python file that is in the flask-server folder, and it also handles a lot of the pipeline processing.

+#### App.js
+Main file for the React App

+#### PipelineVisualization.js
+The pipeline structure and formatting

+#### Sidebar.js
+The sidebar structure and formatting

+#### utils.js
+Just contains the cleaningOptionsMap